 Use the SYSCS_UTIL.SYSCS_SET_DATABASE_PROPERTY system procedure to set or delete the value of a property of the database on the current connection.
+For information about properties, see Derby property reference.

-If "VALUE" is not null, then the property with key value "KEY" is set to "VALUE".
-If "VALUE" is null, then the property with key value "KEY" is deleted from the database property set.
+If VALUE is not null, then the property with key value KEY is set to VALUE.
+If VALUE is null, then the property with key value KEY is deleted from the database property set.